 In industries with a narrow profit margin, companies quickly learn this.
 But for companies thriving in a favourable market, this can go on.

-Even in companies who have grown tremendously in size, this ignorance stays with them all the way to the stock market.
+Even in companies that have grown tremendously in size, this ignorance stays with them all the way to the stock market.

-But then the market shifts and they have no clue what to do.
-Often, this leads to a frenzy of new hirings and layoffs without identifying the root cause for the lacking performance.
+But then the market shifts, and they have no clue what to do.
+Often, this leads to a frenzy of new hires and layoffs without identifying the root cause for the lacking performance.

 Meanwhile, the competitors have honed their delivery process and found a cost base matching the market.

 And they walk away with all the buyers.

 You want a supertanker with the flexibility of the start-up